Skip to main content

 • CMMC L2 Variant.
 110+ NIST SP 800-171 controls operational.
 Control-mapping summaries for sprint outputs.

 • DCAA-Audit-Ready Variant.
-DCAA-compliant accounting, timekeeping, and project cost.
-SF 1408-grade evidence.
+DCAA-ready accounting, timekeeping, and project cost.
+SF 1408-criteria evidence.

 Mentor-Protégé Joint Delivery